alanpaxton/alanpaxton.github.io/java-benchmarks.md

 C++ buffer at the expected address, assuming we record or remember how much space was allocated.

-Our `FastBuffer` class provides access to unsafe memory from the Java side.
+Our custom `FastBuffer` class provides access to unsafe memory from the Java side.

 #### Allocation